atticus-lv/BlenderAvaloniaBridge/docs/en/guide/what-is.md

 ## Known Limitations

 - Currently only supported on the Windows platform
+- Internal drawing limits
-- Avalonia's layout animation is not supported: for example, the pane animation effect of SplitView will be changed to a direct switching state
+    - Layout animation is not supported: For example, the pane animation effect of SplitView will be changed to switch directly to the state
+    - Transitions animation is not supported: If the position of the item is displaced, it will freeze and jump to the final position
     - No external drag support: Blender will catch the drop event, making it impossible to transfer data to Avalonia